Setting up an interface with an e-citation vendor

 Test scenarios

 BEFORE TESTING!
-Goodin staff processing the test files shall verify that the client has signed a proposal for our e-citation services.
+Judici staff processing the test files shall verify that the client has signed a proposal for e-Citation services before proceeding.

-The e-cation vendor should create the following test citations, while configured using the testing code values referenced above.
+The e-Citation vendor should create the following test citations using the testing code values referenced above.
 All test data should include the citation PDFs in-line as per the above-referenced schema.

 A single test ticket should represent only one scenario

-NOTE 1: The e-citation vendor has the option when submitting their tests to affirm that one or more tests aren't even possible with their system or in the given county being tested.
+NOTE 1: The e-Citation vendor has the option when submitting their tests to affirm that one or more tests aren't possible with their system or in the given county being tested, or that the given county does not intend to accept or work with tickets of a particular type.

 Permalink

-Where should a vendor-provided tools such as DigiTicket's be installed?
+Where should vendor-provided tools such as the Goodin Auto Exporter be installed?

-It's the court's choice what PC should run a program which gets the data.
+It's the court's choice which particular PC in their office should run the program in question;

-Where should the e-citation data be put?
-In the same location where the court keeps its Imaging files (since that is reliably available).
-Where is this?
+It should go to the same location where the court keeps its Imaging files (since that is reliably available).
+Where is this data located?

-GAL moves this data into the PC JIMS Inbox about once a minute, so the XML doesn't stay on the Imaging share for long.
+GAL has a tool in the Imaging drive that imports this data into the Inbox about once a minute, so the XML e-Citation data doesn't stay in the Imaging drive for too long.